Anyone submitting a self-assessment tax return for the first time will need to register by 5...

 - Larger companies generally have monthly meetings.
 Smaller companies may find quarterly meetings more effective.
 The effect of board meetings will be weakened if there are too many.

-- Limited companies must hold a board meeting if any director requests one or if more than 10% of members request one.
+- Limited companies must hold a board meeting if any director or shareholders representing more than 5% of voting rights request one.

-- This is reduced to 5% of members if it has been more than one year since the last board meeting.
-This meeting is used to sign off the annual accounts and to approve any key decisions made by directors during the year.
+- This meeting is used to sign off the annual accounts and to approve any key decisions made by directors during the year.

 - At times of rapid change, increase the number of meetings.